seddonym/grimp/docs/usage.rst

         `namespace packages`_, the name of the *portion* should be supplied, for example ``'mynamespace.foo'``.
     :param tuple[str, ...] additional_package_names: Tuple of any additional package names.
 These can be supplied as positional arguments, as in the example above.
-    :param bool include_external_packages: Whether to include external packages in the import graph.
+    :param bool, optional include_external_packages: Whether to include external packages in the import graph.
 If this is ``True``, any other top level packages (including packages in the standard library) that are imported by this package will be included in the graph as squashed modules (see `Terminology`_ above).